vinsol/nectarcommerce/_posts/2016-04-07-developing-nectar-extensions-part-1.md

 ### An Untestable soution ###

 Ideally, running ```mix test``` should work and we should see our test running green, unfortunately this requires Nectar to be compiled before running the tests, which is impossible since Nectar depends upon the extension\_manager to be compiled which depends upon all the extensions to be compiled, resulting in a cyclic dependency.
 Also we used Nectar's repo for all database work.
 That works because we were running our server through Nectar and the repo was started in Nectar's Supervision tree.
-Which again adds an implicit requirement Nectar application is available and ready to be started during test time.
+Which again adds an implicit requirement i.e. Nectar application is available and ready to be started during test time.
 We could replace ```Nectar.Repo``` with ```FavoriteProducts.Repo``` using compile time conditionals i.e. when ```MIX_ENV==test```, but it is a can of worms we would rather avoid right now.

 This seems like the end of the road for this approach.
 Where we are failing right now is making Nectar available to extensions as a dependency at compile time and in turn test time.
 So that they can run independently.
 Let's try that in our second approach and reverse the dependency order.